winnieyoe/web-mapping-workshop/README.md

 - Don't worry if you did not participate in the first workshop, the relevant part will be how to use Glitch, which we will cover again in this workshop

 ---
+## Let's get started!
 ## Google Street View API
 What hardware, software, or other materials will students or teachers need for lessons.

 ---

-## Post Session
+## Post Session Feedback & Resources
-Workshop feedback form
+Please fill out the workshop feedback form

 ## Project References
 **Street View Projects**